Stop Australia’s extinction crisis - tell your federal member of parliament to act now

 💬 Will you speak up for nature and make invasive species control a national priority?

-You don’t have to be a good writer or know everything about the issue – just speak from the heart.
-Our writing kit will give you all the tips you need to get a head start.
+You don’t need to be a great writer – just speak from the heart.
+The kit will give you all the tips you need to make your email stand out.

-We ask for your contact details to show your local member of parliament that you are a real constituent.
-This makes your email even more powerful.
+We ask for your contact details to show your MP that you’re a real constituent – because your voice carries more power than you might think.

 GET YOUR FREE WRITING KIT 📩